Or, how I spent my summer vacationBehold, the story of the greatest silverware tray ever designed by a computer scientist.

 The First Flaw

 The printed result had a little hole, where somewhere in the conversion through the software, a layer too thin was the result.
 You can see it just to the right of the spherical dip.

 Zoomed on the underside, it's a bit clearer what happened; the thickness wasn't there.

 But what's one minor flaw?
-A paper clip, duct tape, and chewing gum will take care of that!
+A paper clip, duct tape,

 The cyanoacrylate has to be applied only when the part is completely de-powdered: the instructions say so.
 I had little idea what "completely" meant.
 When trying to paint the cyanoacrylate on for even coverage, a little powder stuck to the brush making it stiff, and clumped onto the side walls making zits.

 The side walls swelled as the extra cyanoacrylate infused; we placed it in a sort of clamp to keep it from swelling too far.